-My name is Brad Rahr, M.A., and I am a Registered Mental Health Counseling Intern specializing in working with young adults and adolescents struggling with depression and anxiety.
-Coming alongside those suffering through addictive behaviors and loss of motivation or passion, I seek to help uncover a sense of self rooted deeply in connected relationship.
+My name is Brad Rahr, M.A., and I am a Registered Mental Health Counseling Intern specializing in working with depression, anxiety, trauma, and life transitions.

-I also see clients going through Grief and those with a history of Trauma.
 With patience and encouragement, I seek to maintain a safe space for people seeking refuge and

 Spending time with my wife Ashley is my greatest joy.
 Gardening, foraging, hiking – all things

 in nature give me a sense of peace and purpose.
 A cup of coffee along with a good book and long

 talks are ideal and I seek them eagerly with my family, friends, and clients at almost all times.

 B.A. in Philosophy from the University of Central Florida – 2014